plabon-asad/os-config/README.md

 Basic commands details [link](https://docs.microsoft.com/en-us/windows/wsl/basic-commands) here you can see and learn also more.

+<br>**📍How to navigate to any-drive in bash on WSL-Ubuntu?**

+WSL stores your Windows drives in the `/mnt` folder, with the name of the drive as a subfolder.
+For example your `C:\` drive will be present at `/mnt/c/` for you to use.
+Keeping this in mind, you can swap to your specific folder like so `cd /mnt/e/username/folder1/folder2`

 ### Setup development environment

 Command | Description and Link